 For preservation areas only, representative photos shall be taken once while marking the non-impact areas noted in Part I.J.3, or once prior to commencing any construction activities at the compensation sites.
 Each photograph taken shall be labeled with the stream reach identification number or name, the photograph orientation, the date and time of the photograph, and the name of the person taking the photograph.
-If necessary, this information may be provided on (a) separate sheet(s) of paper attached to the photographs.
-In lieu of individual photos in large preservation reaches, an aerial photograph shall be submitted provided that the photo contains sufficient detail to identify pre-construction conditions.
-Each aerial photograph shall be labeled with the stream reach identification numbers or names, the photograph elevation, the date and time of the photograph, and the name of the person or firm taking the photograph.
+If necessary, this information may be provided on (a) separate sheet(s) of paper attached to the photograph shall be submitted provided that the photo contains sufficient detail to identify pre-construction conditions.
+Each aerial photograph shall be labeled with the stream reach identification numbers or names, the photograph shall be labeled with the stream reach identification numbers or names, the photograph shall be labeled with the stream reach identification numbers or names, the photograph shall be labeled with the stream reach identification numbers or names, the photograph shall be labeled with the stream reach identification numbers or names, the photograph shall be labeled with the stream reach identification numbers or names, the photograph elevation, the date and time of the photograph, and the name of the person or firm taking the photograph.

-Photos shall be submitted with the notification (Part I.J.1) to DEQ that land disturbing or construction activities are planned to begin.
+Photos shall be submitted with the notification (Part I.J.1) to the Department that land disturbing or construction activities are planned to begin.